 [Section 17 amended by No. 98 of 1985 s.
 3.]

-18. Profit and loss account
+18. Treatment of profit and loss

 The profit or loss for each trading concern for each financial year, when ascertained, shall be treated in such manner as the Treasurer shall direct, but any profit available in cash and not required for the purposes of the concern shall be credited to the Consolidated Account.